makeabilitylab/physcomp/arduino/led-blink.md

 ### Step 4: Replace constants

 Typically, we want to limit the use of *literal constants* and replace them by variables.
-So, while the code below is functionally equivalent to that above, it's more maintainable (and less prone to errors).
+So, while the code below is functionally equivalent to that above, it's more maintainable (and less prone to accidental mistakes).
 Here, we define our output pin as `LED_OUTPUT_PIN`.

 {% highlight C %}
 const int LED_OUTPUT_PIN = 3;